Object Data Type

 The default value of Object is Nothing (a null reference).

 You can assign a variable, constant, or expression of any data type to an Object variable.
-To determine the data type an Object variable currently refers to, you can use themethod of the class.
+To determine the data type an Object variable currently refers to, you can use the GetTypeCode method of the System.Type class.
 The following example illustrates this.

 Dim myObject As Object ' Suppose myObject has now had something assigned to it.
 Dim datTyp As Integer datTyp = Type.GetTypeCode(myObject.GetType())